namanattri/web-dev-zero-to-xp/assignments/day-3/js/09_strings_assignment.md

 # Assignment 9: String Manipulation

-Complete the following coding challenges to practice working with strings in Python.
+Complete the following coding challenges to practice working with strings in JavaScript/TypeScript.

 ---